Niel07-cyber/Official-Dev-Niel-portfolio-website--/README.md

 - **Optimized Carousel**: Project cards show full content with proper text truncation
 - **Touch-Friendly Navigation**: Larger touch targets for buttons and navigation
 - **Improved Typography**: Responsive font sizes for better readability
+- **Back to Top Button**: Always accessible navigation back to the top of any page

 ## 🔍 SEO & Performance